amnona/heatsequer/README.md

 in the command prompt, run:

+'''bash
 conda create --name heatsequer scipy numpy networkx pyqt qt scikit-learn matplotlib hdf5 h5py
+'''

 3. Activate the environment:

+on mac/unix:

+'''bash
+source activate heatsequer
+'''

+on windows:

+'''bash
 activate heatsequer
+'''

 4. install additional required packages:

+'''bash
 pip install biom-format

 pip install h5py

 pip install scikit-bio
+'''

 5. download the heatsequer files from github (https://github.com/amnona/heatsequer):

-# cd to where you want the new heatsequer directory to be created
+cd to where you want the new heatsequer directory to be created

+'''bash
 git clone git@github.com:amnona/heatsequer.git
+'''

 To run the program:
 -------------------
 from the direcroty where heatsequer is downloaded to type:

-# on windows:
+on windows:

+'''bash
 activate heatsequer
+'''

-# on mac/unix:
+on mac/unix:

+'''bash
 source activate heatsequer
+'''

-# and then (on win/mac/unix):
+and then (on win/mac/unix):

+'''bash
 python hsgui.py
+'''

 Basic Usage: